Renting out a room in your home: what you need to know

 Before moving into finance, Vidhu went to law school where she studied human rights law.
 She has a Bachelor of Law degree and has previously worked in asset finance for Clifford Chance for more than four years.
 During her time at Clifford Chance, she worked in the India, London and Hong Kong offices on everything from aviation to vessel finance.
 In her spare time, Vidhu enjoys keeping up with the latest financial trends and spending time with her dog, Coco.
 You can connect with Vidhu on LinkedIn.

-- Do you need to inform your lender before renting out a room?
+- Do you need to tell your lender before renting out a room?

 - How do you find a housemate?